SingularityNET (AGIX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 SingularityNET Historical Price

-According to the latest data gathered on SingularityNET live price page, the current price of SingularityNET is 0.324881USD.
-The circulating supply of SingularityNET(AGIX) is 309.26M AGIX , giving it a market capitalization of $100.41M.
+According to the latest data gathered on SingularityNET live price page, the current price of SingularityNET is 0.323872USD.
+The circulating supply of SingularityNET(AGIX) is 307.79M AGIX , giving it a market capitalization of $99.68M.

 The SingularityNET Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of AGIX based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.